alex-berson/checkers/README.md

 # Checkers

-Remove or block all of your opponent's pieces.<br>
-You can [play Checkers against the AI online](https://alex-berson.github.io/checkers/) or <br>
+Capture or block all of your opponent's pieces.<br> You can [play Checkers against the AI online](https://alex-berson.github.io/checkers/) or <br>
 [<img src="images/Download_on_the_App_Store_Badge_US-UK_RGB_blk_092917.svg">](https://apps.apple.com/us/app/checkers/id6476962739)